nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
-* is enrolled in CS2103T in NUS
+* is an NUS student enrolled in CS2103T
-* is an international student who just came to Singapore
-* wish to meet new friends and form CS2103T project groups
+* wishes to meet new friends and form CS2103T project groups

-**Value proposition**: Socius is a simple desktop app for managing CS2103T tutorial classmates’ contacts for international students, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+**Value proposition**: Socius is a simple desktop app for managing CS2103T tutorial classmates’ contacts for CS2103T module-takers, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Socius can get your contact management tasks done faster than traditional GUI apps.